AimeCesaireM/java-client-server/README.md

    ```
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-This template can be expanded for other classes in the project by following a similar structure, adding more classes, and documenting their purpose and usage as needed.
-Let me know if you'd like to modify any part!